vikash-bhardwaj/grunt-jshint-extended/README.md

 # grunt-jshint-extended
 Repository for grunt-jshint-extended - a grunt plug-in to have some extended options over [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) plug-in.
-It provides you different custom tasks to vlidate your JS files which enable developers to have more freedom like:
+It provides you different custom tasks to validate your JS files which enable developers to have more freedom like:

   - Validating all JS files at once will not generate a single report rather it will generate separate reports for each file with their names at configured path.
 This will be more structured than a single file.
   - Other benefits includes that we can validate only specific JS lines of code in a given JS file and not the whole JS file.
 These options can be helpful for existing projects where we need to validate only new/specific code and not the whole JS.